jorgemaram/project-2/Readme.md

-# Second project at Ironhack Madrid
+# Codelance: second project at Ironhack Madrid

 Project based on the use of ExpressJS, NodeJS, MongoDB and CRUD operations.